Friendship and education

 They recognize a bond of unity among themselves, but have never appropriated the title of ‘church’, preferring to call themselves a ‘society’ only.
 The basis of the unity they feel with one another is not doctrine but an attitude which gave rise to one of their earlier names ‘Friends of Truth’.
 (Punshon 1984: 1)

 There is a very real sense that those gathered to explore questions and issues in the name of education are similarly ‘friends of truth’.
-We can see here how, to return to <href=”#classical”>Aristotle, there is here both a concern with a key aspect of what might be considered as ‘the good’, and utility.
-There may even be pleasure in other’s company.
+We can see here how to return to <href=”#classical”>Aristotle, there is here both a concern with a key aspect of what might be considered as ‘the good’, and utility.
+There may even be pleasure in another’s company.
 However, such ‘pleasure in cooperation, in talking shop’ can be viewed as ‘companionship’ rather than full-blown ‘friendship’ between individuals – although it may well grow into that.
 As C. S. Lewis commented, friendship often arises out of shared activity:

 Friendship arises out of mere Companionship when two or more of the companions discover that they have in common some insight or interest or even taste which the others do not share and which, till that moment, each believed to be his own unique treasure (or burden).
 The typical expression of opening Friendship would be something like, ‘What?
 You too?
 I thought I was the only one’.
 (Lewis 2002: 78) (see C. S. Lewis on friendship)